Exploration-of-image-to-audio-synthesis/video-features-extraction/README.md

 ```

 > [!NOTE]
 > `conda_env.yml` file uses PyTorch with CUDA version 12.1.
-If you're using a different version, or will use ROCm or CPU training, you might need to install them manually according to the [official PyTorch installation guide](https://pytorch.org/get-started/locally/).
+If you're using a different version, or will use ROCm or CPU training, you might need to install them manually or modify the environmnet file according to the [official PyTorch installation guide](https://pytorch.org/get-started/locally/).

-# Examples
+# Usage
+## Model-specific information
-> [!TIP]
+> [!IMPORTANT]
-> If you experience a TypeError `'NoneType object is not subscriptable` when launching `main.py`, make sure that you're providing the list of `device_ids` as an argument when launching the script.
+> Even though the usage is very similar for both ResNet and EfficientNetV2 models, note that the output dimensions for these two models differ from each other:
+> * For [ResNet](https://arxiv.org/abs/1512.03385) models: `num_frames * 2048`
+> * For [EfficientNetV2-S](https://arxiv.org/abs/2104.00298) models: `num_frames * 1280`

+## Examples

 Start by activating the environment
 ```bash